-Louis de Rouvroy, Duc de Saint-Simon, was born in the shadow of the palace.
+Louis de Rouvroy, Duke of Saint-Simon, was born in the shadow of the palace.
 Son of Claude de Saint-Simon, a favourite of Louis XIII, he was baptised at Versailles in 1677.
-His godfather was none other than Louis XIV himself, with Queen Maria-Theresa of Austria serving as godmother.
+His godfather was none other than Louis XIV himself, with Queen Maria Theresa of Austria serving as godmother.

 Saint-Simon’s Memoirs are a rich treasure trove of observations and critiques.
 He turned his forensic eye on all of the major players at Versailles, providing occasionally fierce judgements on life behind the scenes at the palace.